ITC-CRIB/training-resources/GeoSpatial_Training_Resources.md

 These are links to resources that have tutorials/courses for Geo Spatial computing and analyses.

+- [Awesome Geospatial](https://github.com/sacridini/Awesome-Geospatial) - Long list of geospatial analysis tools
 - [GeoHackWeek 2017 Materials](https://github.com/geohackweek/tutorial_contents) - Materials from GeohackWeek which happened in University of Washington in 2017.
 - [Python GeoSpatial Analysis Cookbook](https://github.com/mdiener21/python-geospatial-analysis-cookbook) - Over 60 python recipes to perform spatial operations and build an indoor routing Django web application
-- [Awesome Geospatial](https://github.com/sacridini/Awesome-Geospatial) - Long list of geospatial analysis tools
+- [Intro to GeoSpatial Data using Python](https://developer.ibm.com/learningpaths/data-analysis-using-python/introduction-to-geospatial-data-using-python/) - Introduction to geospatial data and its types, vector and raster, and work with geospatial data using Python.
 - [Automating GIS Processes](https://automating-gis-processes.github.io/site/index.html) - A course on how to do different GIS-related tasks in Python programming language.
 Has lessons with tutorials on specific topic(s) where the aim is to learn how to solve common GIS-related problems and tasks using Python tools.
 - [Geo Python](https://geo-python-site.readthedocs.io/en/latest/) - The Geo-Python course contains basic concepts of programming and scientific data analysis using the Python.
 Targeted at beginners with no previous programming experience needed.
 - [Parallel Python - Analyzing large Datasets](https://github.com/pydata/parallel-tutorial) - Parallel computing in Python tutorial materials.